Position Opening – Youth Program Instructor-In-Training

 What we offer:

-- Practicum/experience: hands-on mentoring and/or instructing experience at one of our weekly or monthly school-year programs; debriefs with lead instructors and/or program directors.
+- Practicum/experience: hands-on mentoring and/or instructing experience at one or more weeks of summer day camps; debriefs with lead instructors and/or program directors.

 - Free & discounted classes: we offer the standard 30% employee discount to public VWS programs and supplies (including knives, firestarters, etc) PLUS you get free admission to some private staff trainings & events (opportunities vary from year to year).